poult-lab/daily-word/english_words_ learning.md

 03.coordinate [kəʊˈɔːdɪneɪt , kəʊˈɔːdɪnət]

-[verb] Saudi Arabia's Investment Minister Khalid al-Falih is in Seoul to coordinate the schedule.
+[verb] Saudi Arabia's Investment Minister Khalid al-Falih is in Seoul to coordinate the schedule./I will coordinate with Jasper to confirm his schedule, and we will meet immediately after his meeting on Thursday.

 "to organize the different parts of an activity and the people involved in it so that it works well"